Artifacts definition

 Artifacts define parameters for a collector to gather data.

-UAC reads the YAML files dynamically and, based on their contents, uses one of the five available collectors to collect the relevant artifacts.
+UAC reads the YAML files dynamically and, based on their contents, uses one of the five available collectors (command, file, find, hash and stat) to collect the relevant artifacts.

 The example below contains two sets of rules: the first set uses the hash collector, and the second set uses the command collector to gather the artifacts.